What an HMO licence check is

 Check a postcode for HMO licensing

-Enter a postcode to match it to the relevant council area and see whether our current data shows HMO or additional licensing schemes.
+Enter a postcode to match it to the relevant council area and see whether our current data shows HMO, additional, or selective licensing schemes.

-If the occupancy setup is the main uncertainty rather than the postcode, the HMO checker tool walks through the occupancy questions first.
+If the occupancy setup is the main uncertainty rather than the postcode, the HMO checker tool walks through the occupier and household questions first.

-The most direct route is to check the council's public HMO register.
-Most councils that operate HMO licensing schemes publish a searchable register of licensed properties online.
+The most direct route is the council's public HMO register.
+Most councils that operate HMO licensing publish a searchable register of licensed properties online.
 To find the register for the relevant area:

 - Enter the postcode in the checker above to identify the council

-- Open the relevant council page on this site — public register links are shown where we have them
+- Open the relevant council page on this site, where public register links are shown where we have them

 - Search the register by address or postcode